datawhores/OF-Scraper/README.md

 # ReadMe
-# ALL AUTH ISSUE REPORTS WILL BE CLOSED
+# FOR NOW ALL AUTH ISSUE REPORTS WILL BE CLOSED
 # USE THE PIN POST
+# Chances are you will find your solution there anyways

 ## Releases